 Ferrero Rocher Nutella Tart

 What’s your favorite candy?
 Mine is hands down Ferrero Rocher chocolates.
-They are a beautiful mix chocolate and hazelnut flavors and crispy and creamy textures in each piece.
+They are a beautiful mix of chocolate and hazelnut flavors and crispy and creamy textures in each piece.
 I like chocolate and hazelnut individually, so naturally, I love Nutella.
 But add all those things into a buttery pastry crust?
 I about fell off my chair when I found this Ferrero Rocher Nutella Tart recipe.
 My husband just said, “Oh yeah!”
 So here we go, I’m going to make my first tart ever, and it might just be the best dessert I have ever made.
 Let’s find out!

 A sweet shortcrust pastry base, with a layer of Nutella, a chocolate ganache filling with Ferrero Rocher – a Delicious Ferrero Rocher & Nutella Tart!